localytics/lambda-slack-router/README.md

 ## Installation

-From the root of your project, run:
+This package is [hosted on npm](https://www.npmjs.com/package/lambda-slack-router).
+From the root of your project run:

     $ npm install --save lambda-slack-router